elvis-pan/elvis-pan.github.io/_posts/2021-01-26-coursereview.md

   - The midterm exams really test your deeper understanding of the algorithms, and the final was extremely hard.
 But, they were curved.
   - The only time-consuming part of the homeworks is programming in SML.
 Most labs consists of only one LeetCode Hard level problem, which should be much simpler if we just use C++.
 - 21-355 Principles of Real Analysis
   - The course uses the classical textbook *Principles of Mathematical Analysis* of Rudin.
-  - The homeworks and exams were mostly from the textbook and were not hard in general.
+The homeworks and exams were mostly from the textbook and were not hard in general.
   - If you are a great self-learner you can probably learn all the stuff all by yourself through reading the book.
 I don't recommend taking it if you do not plan to do a math major/minor.
 - 79-104 Global Histories
   - The topic was *Genocides and Weapons of Mass Destruction*.
 It's not the most interesting topic, but it's good to know a bit about it.
   - The workload was not very light as I expected, maybe because I'm a little perfectionist.
 The grading was very nice and gentle however.
 - 15-295 Competition Programming and Problem Solving
   - More like a club than a course.
 I plan to take more in the future.
   - If you know pretty much about competitive programming, it almost takes you no time.
-I never do competitive programming before, only some LeetCode problems, but I only spent like ~20 hours in total on it for the semester to get an A.
+I never do competitive programming before, only some LeetCode problems, but I only spent like ~20 hours in total (the whole semester, average 1.5h per week) on it for the semester to get an A.

+**Workload:** moderate-light.

-**Workload:** moderate-light, but I was quite anxious in most time due to the pressure of grad school etc.
+I was always quite anxious in most time of this semester due to the pressure of grad school and other personal stuff.
+Not a easy time for me.
+Fortunately got enough sleep and fell in love with competitive programming during the winter break, so I can finally begin to focus on what I enjoy in the next semester.

 ## Spring 2021
-- 10-725 Convex Optimization
+- &#9733;&#9733; 10-725 Convex Optimization
+  - A course that I originally thought would not be taking, but ended up as the first non-introductory machine learning course I took.
+Yuanzhi Li is inspiring and he completely changed this course from a statistics course into a machine learning theory course.
+Yuanzhi said, for most of us, convex optimization is no more than `optimizer = optim.SGD(model.parameters(), momentum=0.9, lr=0.01)`, so the focus is more on non-convex optimization for machine learning.
+Right now I really hope CMU reopens   the course 15-859BB Machine Learning Theory.
-- 15-462 Computer Graphics
+- &#9733; 15-462 Computer Graphics
-- 16-385 Computer Vision
+- &#9733; 16-385 Computer Vision
 - 36-226 Introduction to Statistical Inference
 - 85-219 Biological Foundations of Behavior
 - 15-295 Competition Programming and Problem Solving

-**Note:** I started treating 15-295 as a club for entertainment rather than a course, and it really doesn't consume much time after the training during last semester and winter break.
+  - I started treating 15-295 as a club for entertainment rather than a course.
 Competitive programming and algorithms are awesome!
+- (Tsinghua University)

-**Other commitments:** ML Research @ MultiComp Lab, Codeforces competitions.
+**Other commitments:** Tsinghua University host institution program, ML Research @ MultiComp Lab, Codeforces competitions.

 **Workload:** TBD (expected death)

+Participated in the host instition program at Tsinghua University, so finally back to school after spending almost a year taking online courses.
+Seven courses in a semester plus research seems extremely challenging for me, but I'll try to keep myself productive throughout the semester.

 ## Preliminary Future Schedule
 ## Summer 2021